 I mention all this because it helps make sense of contemporary frustrations Christians often have about issues within both the church and American culture.
-This is especially the case for many conservatives these days, in the wake of the recent Supreme Court ruling on same-sex marriage.

 In Ephesians 1, Paul calls Christians the elect: literally, those who have been called out, which in Greek is eklektos (ἐκλεκτός).
 This is related to the word for church, ekklesia (ἐκκλησία).
 Thus, we believers are those who have been called out for a special healing mission in the world, because we’ve caught a glimpse of the heavenly city.
 Paul says that we have been blessed “in Christ with every spiritual blessing in the heavenly places.”
 (Eph 1:3)

 When we are made aware of God’s Holy plumb line, we have a tendency to lose our focus, our joy, and our effectiveness within society.
 Why?
 Because we are utopians by nature.
 We want a perfect marriage, a perfect congregation, and perfect America.
 But when we chase after utopias, we underestimate the Fall and forget our pilgrim status in this life.

 Bonhoeffer describes this pilgrim life as existence within the penultimate (literally, the second to last).